DIDSR/sfrc/README.rst

 License and Copyright
 ---------------------------
-mpi_sfrc is distributed under the MIT license.
-See `LICENSE <https://github.com/DIDSR/mpi_sfrc/blob/master/LICENSE>`_ for more information.
+sfrc is distributed under the MIT license.
+See `LICENSE <https://github.com/DIDSR/sfrc/blob/master/LICENSE>`_ for more information.

 Citation